 For the Diversity Edge, you will need a 100 hours that must include a combination of international and domestic diversity (a minimum of at least 20 hours in each area).

-Movies only count if there is a discussion afterwards.
+Movies only count if there is a formal discussion afterwards.

 You can log 30 hours for language classes, including sign language.

 Possible Citizenship or Diversity (International) Edge Hours

 Interested in volunteering or studying abroad?
 Check out what trips are being offered now.